Yerevan State University: Faculty of Sociology

 The Faculty of Sociology was opened in September 2004.
 The Chair of Social Work and Social Technologies was separated from the Chair of Applied Sociology in 2004, which was opened at the Faculty of Philosophy and Sociology in 1986.
 The following specializations are available: Sociology, Social Work, Conflict Resolution, Methodology of Social Researches, and PR.
 Beginning with the 2007–2008 academic year, distance learning for Bachelor's students in the area of Sociology and Social Work was made available.

 Laboratories for Applied Sociological Researches and Distance Learning are part of this faculty.
 Courses with a duration of one year are available at the Distance Learning Laboratory in the specializations of Social Work and PR.
 One-year preparatory courses for foreign students in the area of Sociology are also available in this laboratory as of the 2007–08 academic year.

 The Center for Regional Integration and Conflict Resolution and Library are also part of this faculty.
 Professorial staff and students can find modern literature in the English language within this library.

 The great scientific research potential of the faculty (22 specialists with scientific degrees) has helped it to implement various projects in the study area of modern social problems.
 Professorial staff of the faculty have published many scientific articles and manuals in Armenia and abroad.
 The annual scientific conference of the faculty is held each November.

-The lecturers, Ph.D. students, and specialists from the USA and Western Europe periodically participate in methodological seminars organized by the faculty chairs.
-Professorial staff of the faculty periodically take qualification courses in leading scientific research centers in the USA, Germany, France, Italy, Hungary, Great Britain, India, and Sweden, as well as the leading universities of CIS.
+The lecturers, Ph.D. students, and specialists from the US and Western Europe periodically participate in methodological seminars organized by the faculty chairs.
+Professorial staff of the faculty periodically take qualification courses in leading scientific research centers in the US, Germany, France, Italy, Hungary, Great Britain, India, and Sweden, as well as the leading universities of CIS.

 The Faculty of Sociology has established cooperation with the RA Ministry of Labor and Social Issues.
 Cooperation on the international level takes place in conjunction with Humboldt University of Berlin, Munster University, Ruhr University of Bochum, University of Potsdam, Swiss Institute of Peace, Uppsala University of Sweden, and Saratov State University.
 The Chair of Sociology is a member of the International Sociological Association.